openpathsampling/openpathsampling/docs/topics/simulation_setup.rst

 *Or: What OpenPathSampling does not do for you*

-While OpenPathSampling does a lot to simplify the process of doing a path sampling simulation, it doesn't do everything for you.
+While OpenPathSampling does a lot to simplify the process of performing a path sampling simulation, it doesn't do everything for you.
 In particular, setting up a path sampling simulation can still be challenging.

 Just as configurational Monte Carlo requires an initial configuration and a description of the ensemble (e.g., setting a temperature in an :math:`NVT` simulation), path sampling requires an initial trajectory and a description of the path ensemble.
+In both cases, you use Monte Carlo to obtain the equilibrated ensemble.
 However, both describing the ensemble and creating an initial trajectory are more difficult in path sampling than the equivalent problems in configurational sampling.